 1972 - The Temptations release "Papa Was A Rollin' Stone."
 The single is cut to 6:58 because there's not enough vinyl on a 45 to handle the 11:46 album version.
-The Temptations version was a No.1 hit and won three Grammy Awards in 1973.
+The Temptations version was a No.1 hit on the Billboard Hot 100 and won three Grammy Awards in 1973.

-1976 - Stevie Wonder released Songs in the Key of Life, an ambitious double LP with a four-song bonus EP.
-It's his longest, most ambitious collection of songs, just as the title promised -- touched on nearly every issue under the sun, and did it all with ambitious (even for him), wide-ranging arrangements and some of the best performances of Wonder's career.
-He had talent to spare during the mid-'70s, and instead of letting the reserve trickle out during the rest of the decade, he let it all go with one massive burst.
-(Photo by Ethan Miller/Getty Images for The Cosmopolitan)
+1976 - Stevie Wonder released his eighteenth studio album, Songs in the Key of Life.
+It's Wonder's longest, most ambitious collection of songs, a two-LP (plus accompanying EP) set that -- just as the title promised -- touched on nearly every issue under the sun, and did it all with ambitious (even for him), wide-ranging arrangements and some of the best performances of Wonder's career.
+Songs in the Key of Life contains nearly a full album on love and relationships, along with another full album on issues social and spiritual.
+Stevie Wonder had talent to spare during the mid-'70s, and instead of letting the reserve trickle out during the rest of the decade, he let it all go with one massive burst.
+(Photo by PIERRE VERDY / AFP) (Photo by PIERRE VERDY/AFP via Getty Images)

-2009 - Lucy Vodden, the childhood pal of John Lennon's son Julian, passed away at the age of 46 after battling lupus.
+2009 - Lucy Vodden, the childhood pal of John Lennon's son Julian, passed away at the age of 46.
 She was the inspiration for The Beatles' track, "Lucy in the Sky With Diamonds," written mostly by John after Julian showed his father a nursery-school drawing he made and called "Lucy - in the sky with diamonds," depicting his classmate.
-So it wasn't about LSD...

-On this Day In Music History was sourced from This Day in Music, Ed Sullivan.com, Song Facts, Miles Davis.com and Wikipedia.
+On This Day In Music History was sourced from This Day in Music, Song Facts Allmusic, and Wikipedia.